yasirkula/UnityDynamicPanels/README.md

 `PanelGroup Group { get; }`: returns the PanelGroup that this panel currently belongs to (more on that later)

 `Vector2 Position { get; }`: returns the anchored position of the panel.
-Anchor of a panel is located at its bottom-left corner
+The anchor of a panel is located at its bottom-left corner

 `Vector2 Size { get; }`: returns the size of the panel

 `Vector2 MinSize { get; }`: returns the minimum size of the panel.
-This value is calculated runtime using the minimum size values of the panel's tab(s)
+This value is calculated at runtime using the minimum size values of the panel's tab(s)

-`int NumberOfTabs { get; }`: returns the number of tabs on the panel
+`int NumberOfTabs { get; }`: returns the number of tabs the panel has

 `int ActiveTab { get; set; }`: returns the index of the currently selected tab.
 Its value can be changed, as well